-Florida has been a leader in addressing accessibility of buildings and sites for persons with disabilities with codes based on early national standards and Florida concerns beginning in the middle 1970's.

-After the national Americans with Disabilities Act (ADA) became law in 1992 Florida revised its code to be based on the US Department of Justice's (DOJ) regulations that established the ADA Accessibility Guidelines with DOJ enhancements as the national standard.
+Accessibility.
+Florida has been a leader in addressing accessibility of buildings and sites for persons with disabilities with codes based on early national standards and state concerns beginning in the middle 1970s.
+After the national Americans with Disabilities Act (ADA) became law in 1992, Florida revised its code to be based on the U.S. Department of Justice (DOJ) regulations that established the ADA Accessibility Guidelines with DOJ enhancements as the national standard.
 Florida also revised its law to require that its Code is maintained to ensure certification by DOJ as substantially equivalent to the national standards so owners complying with the Code are also in compliance with the ADA.
-The fundamental guidelines the ADA Standards are based on, the Americans with Disabilities Act Accessibility Guidelines were updated in 2004 and in June 2008 the US Department of Justice published its Notice of Proposed Rule, "Proposed ADA Standards for Accessible Design, June 2008".
+The fundamental guidelines the ADA Standards are based on, the Americans with Disabilities Act Accessibility Guidelines were updated in 2004 and in June 2008 the U.S. Department of Justice published its Notice of Proposed Rule, "Proposed ADA Standards for Accessible Design, June 2008."
 In December 2008 the Commission convened an Accessibility Code/ADAAG 2.0 Workgroup to develop recommendations for amending the Florida Accessibility Code for Building Construction by integrating the relevant Florida standards of ss.
 553.-553.513, F.S., into the Proposed ADA Standards for Accessible Design.
 Although DOJ's regulation adoption process was not complete at the time, the Workgroup began work with the Proposed Standards to develop the new draft Florida Accessibility Code for Building Construction (FACBC).
-The DOJ completed its adoption of revised regulations 28 CFR 35 and 28 CFR 36 establishing the 2010 ADA Standards for Accessible Design September 15, 2010 and the Workgroup revised the Draft 2012 Florida Accessibility Code for the few minor changes.
-The Commission made recommendations for changes to law essential to conforming it to the 2010 ADA Standards to ensure Florida requirements are substantially equivalent in order to maintain the Code certification by recommending revisions to Part II, Chapter 553, Florida Statutes, to conform requirements with the format and terminology of the 2010 ADA Standards for Accessible Design; to resolve possible not-equivalent standards; to eliminate redundant and non-essential requirements; and to enhance certain requirements for accessibility.
-As a result of the Commission's proactive Accessibility Code development initiative Florida's 2012 Accessibility Code for Building Construction fully integrates Florida Specific Requirements with the final 2010 ADA Standards for Accessible Design issued September 15, 2010.
-Florida's Accessibility Code is ready for certification concurrent with the effective date of the new SAD.
+The DOJ completed its adoption of revised regulations 28 CFR 35 and 28 CFR 36 establishing the 2010 ADA Standards for Accessible Design September 15, 2010, and the Workgroup revised the Draft 2012 Florida Accessibility Code for the few minor changes.
+The Commission made recommendations for changes to law essential to conforming with the 2010 ADA Standards to ensure Florida requirements are substantially equivalent in order to maintain the Code certification by recommending revisions to Part II, Chapter 553, Florida Statutes: to conform requirements with the format and terminology of the 2010 ADA Standards for Accessible Design; to resolve possible notequivalent standards; to eliminate redundant and non-essential requirements; and to enhance certain requirements for accessibility.
+As a result of the Commission's proactive Accessibility Code development initiative, Florida's 2012 Accessibility Code for Building Construction fully integrates Florida Specific Requirements with the final 2010 ADA Standards for Accessible Design issued September 15, 2010.
+Florida's Accessibility Code is ready for certification concurrent with the effective date of the new ADA Standards for Accessible Design (SAD).

-The product approval system is an internet based system operated by the Department and administered by a contracted Product Approval Administrator.
+Product Approval.
+The product approval system is an internet-based system operated by the Department of Business and Professional Regulation and administered by a contracted Product Approval Administrator.
 With major consensus-based revisions to the system implemented through rule development in 2007, the system is processing hundreds of applications monthly with efficiency and satisfaction of the product manufacturers who use the system.
-The Commission's Product Approval Program Oversight Committee (POC) convenes prior to every Commission meeting to review product and entity applications, address petitions for declaratory statements, and consider enhancements to the product approval system.
-Since the system went into effect in October 2003, the Commission has approved 11,360 product applications and 50,104 products for statewide use within limitations established by the approvals, as well as approved 333 product approval entities.
-During 2011 the Commission implemented changes to enhance the efficacy of the Product Approval functionality of the Building Code Information System (BCIS), and completed rule adoption for expedited approval of products approved using the certification method.
+The Commission's Product Approval Program Oversight Committee (POC) convenes prior to every Commission meeting to review product and entity applications, address petitions for declaratory statements and consider enhancements to the product approval system.
+Since the system went into effect in October 2003, the Commission has approved 11,713 product applications and 51,499 products for statewide use within limitations established by the approvals, and has approved 334 product approval entities.
+During 2011 the Commission implemented changes to enhance the efficacy of the Product Approval functionality of the Building Code Information System (BCIS) and completed rule adoption for expedited approval of products approved using the certification method.